Removal of Zirconia Implant and Replacement with Zeramex XT

 - XT connection is not an “internal hex” but rather an “internal quad”.
 This means the indexed XT abutments when seated can be placed in fewer different orientations than the P6.
 Most of the time, this does not matter unless an angled Zeramex XT abutment is placed.
 Special attention to the final angular position is important to consider.
 The angular positions for abutment placement with the XT are 12, 3, 6, and 9 O’clock positions or quite literally at 90 degree positions.
 What if you want the angled abutment at the 45% position or a lot more of the abutment needs to be prepped?

 In our office we do titanium and zirconia implants.
+There are many reasons why not to do zirconia implants.
+And there are many reasons to do zirconia implants.
+The same can be said of titanium.
 All things equal, we prefer to use zirconia because the material is more biocompatible, looks better and gum tissue is healthier around it.
 Since the release of the XT, we have been able to use the Zeramex XT in many more cases that previously required titanium.

 - Cases with less than 6-8mm of restorative room